LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Bree-land_Potter.md

 Potters sell the goods of their trade.
 This includes bricks and blocks.

-Bree-land Farmers also buy many supplies, such as shovels and clay.
+Bree-land Potters also buy many supplies, such as shovels and clay.

 ## Strategy